tmooney783/TroubleshootingWithSubnets/README.md

-<h2>In this project I learned how to use a subnet to troubleshoot a host computer with no internet access. </h2>

-In this project I learned how to reverse subnet in order to troubleshoot a host (**Host 2**) with no network access.
+The diagram below shows a simple network setup.
+Host 2 is having problems connecting to the internet.
+I want to use the subnet information to troubleshoot the issue.

                router: